 Southern Vermont College academics offer you the opportunity to discover and develop your true potential and be fully prepared to enter the job market.
 The College's strong liberal arts education, combined with the expertise learned in our many internships, workshops, and degree programs, provide the perfect blend of skills necessary to succeed in the workplace and throughout life.

-- Degree Programs: The College offers 15 bachelor degree programs and 2 associate degree programs.
+- Degree Programs: The College offers 15 bachelor degree programs and 1 associate degree program.

 - College Calendars